-Chelsea focuses her practice on complex commercial litigation, with an emphasis on government investigations and litigation under the federal False Claims Act (FCA).
-She has experience defending clients in both federal and state FCA litigation, as well as conducting internal investigations on behalf of defense contractors and corporations.
+Chelsea focuses her practice on complex commercial litigation, with an emphasis on government investigations and litigation primarily under the federal False Claims Act (FCA).
+She has experience defending clients in both federal and state FCA litigation, government investigations, as well as conducting internal investigations on behalf of defense contractors and corporations.

 Outside of the office, Chelsea is committed to volunteering and giving back to her community.
-She is a member of the Cincinnati Bar Association’s Young Lawyer Section (YLS) Board, serving as co-chair of the Mock Trial Committee.
-The committee helps organize and host the Cincinnati-area district and regional mock trial competition sponsored by the Ohio Center for Law-Related Education.
-She also volunteers on a monthly basis as part of the Adopt-A-Class program at a local elementary school, and she represents indigent community members in expungement hearings.
+She is an executive board member of the Cincinnati Bar Association’s Young Lawyer Section (YLS).
+She also volunteers on a monthly basis as part of the Adopt-A-Class program at a local elementary school and serves a mentor to local law students through the Federal Bar Association.

 Prior to joining the firm, she was an assistant professor of Communication, teaching for several years at a private Indiana junior college.

 - Indiana University Maurer School of Law (J.D., magna cum laude, 2018)

 - Saint Mary's College (B.A., summa cum laude, 2007)

 - U.S. District Court for the Southern District of Ohio

 - Cincinnati Bar Association

 - Board of Trustees